priyamvad-tripathi/Example/README.md

-This is a sample script that I made to estimate ellipticities from simulated radio galaxies (true images without any noise or PSF artefacts).
+This is a sample script that I made to estimate ellipticities from simulated radio galaxies (true images without any noise or PSF artefacts). <br/>
-The galaxy properties: size, flux nad ellipticity are taken from the TRECS catalog and are saved in the pickle file catalog.pkl.
+The galaxy properties: size, flux nad ellipticity are taken from the TRECS catalog and are saved in the pickle file catalog.pkl. <br/>
+The scale is chosen based on the antenna array configuaration. <br/>

 I used three differenr methods to calculate ellipticities: <br />